FaSTrack: a Modular Framework for Real-Time Motion Planning and Guaranteed Safe Tracking: Conclusions and Future work

 \section{Conclusions and Future work}

 This paper introduced FaSTrack: Fast and Safe Tracking, a framework for providing trajectory-independent tracking error bounds (TEB) for a tracking model representing an autonomous system, and a planning model representing a simplified model of the autonomous system.
 The TEB is obtained by analyzing a pursuit-evasion game between the the two models, and obtaining the associated value function by solving a Hamilton-Jacobi (HJ) variational inequality.
+When this game converges we acquire an infinite-horizon TEB, otherwise we acquire a time-varying TEB.

 We demonstrated the framework's utility in three representative numerical simulations involving a 5D car model tracking a 3D car model planning using the fast sweeping method, a 10D quadrotor model tracking a 3D single integrator model planning using rapid-exploring random trees, and an 8D quadrotor model tracking a 4D double integrator planning using model predictive control.
 We considered simulated environments with static obstacles, but FaSTrack has been demonstrated in hardware to safely navigate around environments with static obstacles \cite{fridovich2018} and moving human pedestrians \cite{fisac2018probabilistically}.